Ambiguous loss: Origin of concept

 The term "ambiguous loss" was first used in the late 1970s by Pauline Boss, a researcher who studied families of soldiers who went missing in action.
 From 1973 to 1977, Boss had used the term "boundary ambiguity", but she later replaced that with "ambiguous loss".

 Types

 An ambiguous loss can be physical or psychological in nature.

 Physical loss

 A physical ambiguous loss means that the body of a loved one is no longer around, such as a missing person or unrecovered body from war, but is still remembered psychologically due to the chance of coming back, for example in missing person cases.
-A physical ambiguous loss can occur across generations, such as the families of victims of the holocaust, and can cause as traumatic distress as Posttraumatic stress disorder.
+A physical ambiguous loss can occur across generations, such as with the families of victims of genocides, and can cause traumatic distress as posttraumatic stress disorder.

 Psychological loss

 The second type of ambiguous loss is where a person is still physically there, but is psychologically absent.
 This happens in cases where the brain is affected, therefore affecting the behavior or well-being of the individual.
 Psychological ambiguous loss does not just occur to family and friends of the person affected.
 Psychological loss can happen personally in terms of one losing sense of who they are.
 This can stem from having a traumatic brain injury and not knowing who they are, causing a lost feeling and uncertain identity issues.